How is SEO Changing in 2026?

 Monitoring AI Search is difficult.
 Prompts of course change by the user, and keywords aren’t easy to transfer over to this method of monitoring.

 With AI monitoring tools, you have to monitor topics, and what I’ve found is that it’s super useful for discovering topic gaps vs competitors - something that is sometimes less obvious when doing traditional monitoring.
+Again, apply intuition on top of your AI monitoring, don’t just blindly follow the recommendations of tools.

 Of all the tools I’ve used, there are two that have been actionable and useful: